U.S. OKs treatment that would 'reprogram a patient's own cells to attack a deadly cancer'

 @US_FDA

-For many ALL patients, the new CAR-T therapy might replace bone marrow transplants that cost more than half a million dollars, noted Grupp, who led the Novartis study.
+For many acute lymphoblastic leukemia (ALL) patients, the new CAR-T therapy might replace bone marrow transplants that cost more than half a million dollars, noted Grupp, who led the Novartis study.

 "I don't want to be an apologist for high drug prices in the U.S.," Grupp stressed.
 But if it's the last treatment they need, "that's a really significant one-time investment in their wellness, especially in kids who have a whole lifetime ahead of them."